fsr/adam/README.md

 Adam is a tool usable for the teaching evaluation at the TU Dresden.
 This version is completely rewritten using Python3 based on the most simple and basic requirements.
-A basic GUI written for GTK3 is available for parts of the functionality.
+A basic Tk GUI using Tkinter is under construction.

 Usage
 -----